Updated August 2018

 Cocoon Cam Baby Breathing Monitor ~ $149

-The new Cocoon Cam baby breathing monitor can track your baby’s breathing while they sleep.
+The Cocoon Cam baby breathing monitor can track your baby’s breathing while she sleeps.
 It’s one of a whole new generation of high-tech devices that give parents an unprecedented level of information about their babies (See also: Are You a Bad Parent If You Rely On Parenting Tech?
 Short answer: no).

 It’s certainly not the first of such movement and breathing (aka SIDS) monitors – Angel Care has been doing this for years – but it’s the first that doesn’t require a special pad in the crib or any type of wearable monitoring device, as seen in the Snuza or Owlet.

 Unlike competing products, the Cocoon Cam uses computer vision to collect a baby’s vital signs with a motion-detecting video camera that syncs with a smartphone app.
 It tracks the rise and fall of baby’s chest (or back) to monitor breathing patterns.
 The detection works even through a blanket (but, why the blanket?) or when a baby is swaddled.
 You can watch a video of this technology in action here.

 Once the camera is centered in the correct position 4 to 5 feet above the mattress, it scans your baby’s chest movements and translates her breathing pattern to a graph, shown below:

 It also sends you text alerts when your baby falls asleep, wakes up, or begins crying.
 As the company advertises, “You know the moment your baby wakes up, cries, or if anything changes with his breathing patterns.”